anestisb/android-prepare-vendor/README.md

 * If you're planning to deliver OTA updates for Nexus 5x, you need to manually extract `update-binary` from a factory OTA archive since it's missing from AOSP tree due to some proprietary LG code.
+* Nexus 9 WiFi (volantis) & Nexus 9 LTE (volantisg) vendor blobs cannot co-exist under same AOSP root directory.
+Since AOSP defines a single flounder target for both boards lots of definitions will conflict and create problems when building.
+As such ensure that only one of them is present when building for desired target.
+Generated makefiles include an additional defensive check that will raise a compiler error when both are detected under same AOSP root.

 ## Frequently Spotted Issues
 ### fuse-ext2